chiefley/blog-client/src/Project Info/Build and Deployment Process.md

 # Enable rewriting
 <IfModule mod_rewrite.c>
   RewriteEngine On

+  # Use RewriteBase / for the root domain
+  # No trailing slash is needed
   RewriteBase /

   # Don't rewrite if the request is for an existing file or directory